thenativeweb/tutum/README.md

     $ grunt

 Please note that for the tests to work you need a Tutum account.
-Add a file `credentials.json` within the `test` directory and add your credentials in the following format:
+Add a file with the name `credentials.json` to the `test` directory and deposit your credentials in the following format:

 ```javascript
 {